Rafael-Santamaria-Ortega/linux-crash-course/files_n_dirs.md

 To delete a file you can use "rm" (remove) as such "rm oldfile.txt".
 You can also delete directories by adding the recursive -r flag as such "rm -r oldreceipts/".

 You can use `diff` to compare files line by line.
-You can use `cut` to extract and print contents of a string.
+You can use `cut` to extract and print contents of a string, use `-i` for in place editing.
+You can also use `s/` for substitutions.
+Make sure to use word boundaries `\b` at start and end and also `/g` at the end to replace all instances if needed.
+To ignore case sensitivity you can also add `I` cloe to `g`.
+You can specify a span of lines to do so by adding the range before `\s` such as `sed -i '500,20000s/`.
+If the expression you want to replace includes '/' which are the default delmiters, you should replace them with '|'.

 ## Create and manage hard and soft links